sswietoniowski/learning-mssql/pluralsight/05_analyzing_sql_server_query_plans/README.md

 ## 2. Identify Poorly Performing Query Plan Operators

+We know how to gather query plans, now its time to analyze them.
+In this module, you will learn how to identify poorly performing query plan operators.

+### Interpreting Execution Plans

+### Slow Performing Operators

 ## 3. Create Efficient Query Plans Using Query Store

 ## 4. Compare Estimated and Actual Query Plans and Related Metadata